heaps-smart/heaps-smart/_posts/ai-visibility-checklist.md

 ---

 **Bottom line:** If your site is crawlable, structured, clear, and consistent, AI systems are far more likely to represent your organisation accurately.
 From there, map the gaps into an action plan: do you need to publish more structured content, refine your messaging, or remove outdated material?

+> Need a hand with your organisation's AI visibility checklist?
+Let's talk.
+> [Contact Heaps Smart](https://heaps-smart.com/contact/) to explore how we can help your organisation update your AI visibility.